 Configure it like this:

-Next we will need to log in to the MariaDB console and create a database for the Concrete5.
+Next, we will need to log in to the MariaDB console and create a database for MyCollab Project Management.
 Run the following command:

 This will prompt you for a password, so enter your MariaDB root password and hit Enter.
-Once you are logged in to your database server you need to create a database for Concrete5 installation:
+Once you are logged in to your database server you need to create a database for the MyCollab Project Management installation:

 Step 5.
 Configure Firewall for MyCollab.

-Next step, we should allow HTTP traffic on port 8080 through firewalld.
+Next step, we should allow HTTP traffic on port 8080 through the firewall.
 You can do this by running the following command:

-Congratulation’s!
+Congratulations!
 You have successfully installed MyCollab.
 Thanks for using this tutorial for installing MyCollab Project Management Software on CentOS 7 system.
-For additional help or useful information, we recommend you to check the official MyCollab Project Management Software web site.
+For additional help or useful information, we recommend you to check the official MyCollab website.